 - Permits an applicant who has been denied approval to submit a new application.

 A Virginia public charter school may be approved or renewed for a period not to exceed five school years; however, the school can be granted multiple renewals that permit operation for more than a total of five years.
-Amended provisions in the Code of Virginia related to charter schools were passed by the 2012 General Assembly, with the changes becoming effective July 1, 2012.

 - Board of Education Charter School Committee schedule and agendas

-- Local School Board Actions on Charter Applications
+- Local School Board Actions on Charter Applications that Have Been Approved by the Board of Education

 The U.S. Department of Education's (USED) Charter Schools Program (CSP) oversees several grant opportunities each year.
 Additional information is available on the USED website.